jMotif/jmotif-R/cran-comments.md

 ## Submission

-This is a submission of new library release implementing few new algorithms for time series patterns discovery.
+This is a submission of the new library release.
+Added implementation of few new algorithms for time series patterns discovery.

 ## Changes